antoine29/antoine29/README.md

 # Hi there, I'm Anthony 👋

-## I'm a Technology Geek, Software Developer, and (formerly 🤣) Teacher Assistant!
+## I'm a Technology Geek, Software Developer, and (formerly) Teacher Assistant!

-- 🌱 Focusing and eager to learn more about Backend & DevOps areas
+- 🌱 Focusing in and eager to learn more about Backend & DevOps areas
 - 🥅 2022 Goals: Learn more about kubernetes
 - ⚡ Fun fact: I'm a linux fanboy 🐧